Happy-silly-cat/home-page.github.io/contents/home.md

 First of all, thank you for reading.
 I am Xiao Wenze(肖文赜), born in 2001, from Zhangzhou, Fujian, China.

-I am currently a second-year master's student majoring in Environmental Science in the Coastal Metal Ecotoxicology Research Team at the [College of Environment and Ecology](https://cee.xmu.edu.cn/), Xiamen University, under the supervision of [Dr. Minwei Xie](https://www.researchgate.net/profile/Minwei-Xie-xieminwei).
+I am currently a third-year master's student majoring in Environmental Science in the Coastal Metal Ecotoxicology Research Team at the [College of the Environment & Ecology](https://cee.xmu.edu.cn/), Xiamen University, under the supervision of [Dr. Minwei Xie](https://www.researchgate.net/profile/Minwei-Xie-xieminwei).

 I expect to complete my master's degree in June 2026 and hope to continue on to a PhD.